starain31/murmur/README.md

 1. cd server && npm run start

 #### Client
-1. cd src && yarn dev
+1. cd client && yarn dev

 ### How to confirm to success to build environment
 1. You access to http://localhost:3000/